 Small fire forces evacuation of residents from Plum senior citizen apartment building along Repp Road

-Multiple fire departments responded to a fire in a senior citizens apartment building in Plum shortly before noon on Sunday, according to authorities.
+Multiple fire departments responded to a stove top fire in a senior citizens apartment building in Plum shortly before noon on Sunday, according to authorities.

 Residents of the four-story building along the 600 block of Repp Road were evacuated as smoke filled the building.